-1. They Don’t Compare Themselves to Others
+1. Compare Yourself to Others

-2. They’re Not Mean-Spirited
+2. Be Mean-Spirited

 People with low self-esteem bully others.
 They take pleasure in putting other people down.
-People with high self-esteem see no need to down other people, choosing instead to encourage and celebrate successes.
+People with positive self-esteem see no need to down other people, choosing instead to encourage and celebrate successes.

-3. They Don’t Let Imperfection Ruin Their Day
+3. Let Imperfection Ruin Your Day

-Perfectionism isn’t necessarily a bad thing, but obsessing over making everything perfect is a sign that you have low self-esteem.
 Those with high self-esteem disconnect from the results and do their best without expecting perfection.

-4. They Stop Dwelling on Failure
+4. Dwell on Failure

-It’s common to hear people with low self-esteem dwelling on all the ways things will go wrong.
-They’re positive their every failure signals an impossible task.
-People with high self-esteem discover why they failed and try again.
+It’s common to hear people dwelling on all the ways things will go wrong.
+They are positive that their every failure signals an impossible task or an innate inability to do something.
+People with healthy self-esteem discover why they failed and try again.

 People with high self-esteem value their own perception of themselves – they understand that they come first and don’t feel guilty about taking care of themselves.
 They believe charity starts within, and if they don’t believe that, they’ll never have a healthy self-image.

-6. They Don’t Try to Please Anyone
+6. Try to Please Others

-Confident people are always open about themselves.
-It’s those with low self-esteem that hide all the best parts of themselves behind an emotional wall.
+Confident people have the ability to be vulnerable.
+It’s those with poor self-esteem that hide all the best parts of themselves behind an emotional wall.
 Instead of keeping the real you a secret, be open and honest in all your dealings.

-People with low self-esteem don’t believe they can lead, so they end up following others.
-Rather than seeking a sense of belonging, people with high self-esteem walk their own paths and leave it to others to follow them.
+People with low self-esteem don’t believe they can lead, so they end up following others, sometimes into unhealthy situations.
+Rather than seeking a sense of belonging, people with high self-esteem walk their own paths and create social circles that build them up.

-9. They Don’t Fish for Compliments
+9. Fish for Compliments

 If you’re constantly seeking compliments, you’re not confident.
 People with high self-esteem always do their best (and go out of their way to do good deeds) because it’s what they want to do, not because they’re seeking recognition.
 If you need to hear compliments, say them to yourself in the mirror.

-10. They’re Not Lazy
+10. Be Lazy

 People work harder when they have high self-esteem because they’re not bogged down by doubts and complaints.
 Those with low self-esteem end up procrastinating and wasting their energy thinking about all the work they have to do rather than rolling up their sleeves and just getting it done.

-11. They Don’t Shy Away from Risks
+11. Shy Away from Risks

 When you trust yourself, you’ll be willing to participate more in life.
-People with low self-esteem are always on the sidelines waiting for the perfect moment to jump in.
+People with low self-esteem are always on the sidelines, waiting for the perfect moment to jump in.
 Instead of letting life pass you by, have confidence in your success and take the risks necessary to succeed.

 People with low self-esteem are always in other peoples’ business – they’re more interested in what everyone else is doing than themselves.
-People with high self-esteem are more interested in their own business and stay out of others’ affairs.
+People with high self-esteem are more interested in their own life and stay out of others’ affairs.

-Self-esteem is essential to success in life.
-People who have a high level of self-esteem believe in themselves and push themselves to succeed while those with low confidence feel a sense of entitlement.
-If you need a boost in your self-image, avoid making the mistakes of people with low self-esteem.
-You’ll be amazed at the difference it makes.
+Self-esteem is to success in life.
+People who maintain a healthy level of self-esteem believe in themselves and push themselves to succeed, while those with low confidence feel a sense of entitlement.